 Note: you can add up to 14 menu buttons on each menu page.

 Setting Menu Button Properties

-For all the menu buttons on each page, you can customize the button frame, layout, and highlight style.
+Click on the EXAMPLE tab and to set the properties of all the buttons in your disc menu.
+You can customize the button frame, layout, highlight style, and more.